 Is there a complaints appeals process?

-There is a right of appeal for complainants who disagree with a decision of the College Complaints Committee.
-In order to appeal, a complainant must provide written notice of appeal to the College Registrar within 30 days after the date the complainant is given notice of the decision.
+There is a right of appeal for complainants who disagree with a decision* of the College Complaints Committee.
+To appeal, a complainant must provide written notice of appeal to the College Registrar within 30 days after the date the complainant is given notice of the decision.
+In the event of an appeal, an Appeal Panel of the Board of Directors will consider whether the Complaints Committee made any errors in their decision based upon the information available at the time the Committee decision was rendered.